dtao/PhilosopherDeveloper/source/posts/2019-07-18-the-case-for-promoting-over-hiring.md

 experience, every promotion decision involves both of these aspects to some degree; but one of them often dominates the conversation depending on the circumstances and the culture of the organization.
-My opinion is that at most companies, the promotion process over-emphasizes reward, particularly as employees get further along in their careers.
+My opinion is that at most companies, the promotion process over-emphasizes reward, which becomes increasingly problematic as employees get further along in their careers.

 ![A reward is based on the past, an opportunity is based on the future](/images/reward-vs-opportunity.png)